 3 crushed garlic cloves

 Add your chicken to a large food bag or container along with the other ingredients and plenty of salt and black pepper.
 I tend to use a pour and store style bag if I’m marinating food – they stand up on their own in the fridge and stay well sealed.
-They’re a fairly new find in for household but they’re freezer and microwave safe so great for soups and sauces too.
+They’re a fairly new find in our household but they’re freezer and microwave safe so great for soups and sauces too.

 Seal the bag and give it a good mix up.
 Leave it in the fridge overnight.
 If you’re being super organised you could stop at this point and throw it in the freezer for another day.